Canberra A-League expansion bids: Third bid (Capital Region Football Collective)

 25 August 2020, the previous Canberra bidding team announced a new proposal to obtain a licence for a Canberra-based A-League team had been submitted to the FFA.
 The new bid was named Capital Region Football Collective (CRFC).
 The official proposal submitted had multi-million dollar backing from local and international sources.
 The proposal sought a licence to be issued with a view for a team to enter the league in the 2021/22 season.
 The bid team expressed their desire to secure the thirteenth A-League licence, however they would also be open to buying out the Central Coast Mariners' licence if the FFA did not want to issue a new licence.
 Mike Charlesworth had put the Mariners licence up for sale a week earlier.
 The Canberra bidding team put a four to six week timeframe on receiving an answer from the FFA.

 27 August 2020, Capital Football chief executive, Phil Brown, announced the organisation's support for the new bid and interest in entering into discussions regarding a potential partnership with their successful women's program, Canberra United FC.

 2 September 2020, it was reported that if CRFC was successful in obtaining a licence, the new $20 million ACT Home of Football training and administration facility in Canberra's north, would be completed in time to accept a new tenant.
 Capital Football's chair, Fran Sankey, indicated that the new facility, due for opening in 2021, could be expanded if an A-League tenant joined.

 11 September 2020, former Australian national team captain, Craig Moore, joined the Canberra A-League bid team.
 Moore was appointed to the football department to work alongside Ron Smith.
 Former Australian striker and A-League head coach, John Aloisi also announced his support for the Canberra bid.

-3 November 2021, after months of no communication from the Capital Region Football Collective, it was confirmed that the bidding team was still active in perusing an A-League Men's license for Canberra.
+3 November 2021, after months of no communication from the Capital Region Football Collective, it was confirmed that the bidding team was still active in pursuing an A-League Men's license for Canberra.
 Canberra and Capital Region A-League Pty Limited remained a registered business and the new football club championship trophy presented a stronger case for a Canberra A-League Men's team to be admitted to the league.

 In February and June 2022, Capital Region Football Collective made two pitches to the Australian Professional Leagues (APL).
 No license was obtained from these pitches.